IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario5/Lab_2/ReadMe.md

 We have a Project Interchange File provided that you will configure to use your user info for accessing the shared Kafka Broker in our lab cluster.

 * Now download the **KafkaProducerAPI-Template-PI.zip**
-  Click here and save the zip file to your VDI.
+  Click here and save the zip file to your device.
   - [KafkaProducerAPI-Template-PI.zip](../Assets/KafkaProducerAPI-Template-PI.zip).

 1\.
-First we will start the ACE toolkit in our VDI.
+First we will start the ACE toolkit in our device.
 Double click on the Terminal icon on the desktop to open a terminal window.
 This will land you in the home directory.
 Enter the following command to launch the ACE toolkit kit **ace toolkit**.
 You will be presented with a window to select your workspace.
 Enter the workspace name  **/home/student/IBM/ACET12/workspace** and click launch.

+**Note:** If you don't have the ACE client, refer to **[install client tools](../Kafka-Pre-lab/Install-Client-Tools.md)**.

 ![alt text][1tk]